lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 On August 8, 2024, OpenAI released the GPT-4o System Card, which is a detailed safety assessment of their first production omni-modal model.
 System cards have become OpenAI's way of documenting what they found during safety testing, what risks they're concerned about, and what they did to mitigate them before releasing a model to millions of users.

 In our course, we studied the "Formal Algorithms for Transformers" paper, which gave us the mathematical foundation of how models like GPT work: token embeddings, attention mechanisms, and decoder-only architectures.
-Today, we're going to see how OpenAI took that foundation and made a leap: a single neural network that simultaneously "sees", "hears", and "speaks".
+Today, we will look at how OpenAI took that foundation and made a leap: a single neural network that simultaneously "sees", "hears", and "speaks", which builds directly on the transformer foundations from the 'Formal Algorithms for Transformers' paper we studied, extending the decoder-only architecture (Algorithm 10) to handle multiple modalities simultaneously

 GPT-4o marks a real shift from how multimodal AI has traditionally been built.
 Instead of chaining together separate models for speech recognition, language processing, and speech synthesis, GPT-4o uses a single neural network that processes text, audio, images, and video all at once.
 The result: response times around 320 milliseconds, fast enough to feel like a natural conversation while avoiding the information loss that happens when you convert between modalities.